 Each of these concepts is discussed in detail in the video.

-- Waves can also be dissected into what I call wiggles or gyrations.
+- Waves can also be dissected into what I call wiggles.
 They are the small oscillations within Trending and Corrective waves.

 These wiggles can also be analyzed based on the size of their moves.